 Today, with the internet, cell phones, and smartphone apps, truck drivers should be able to find loads easily, right?
 Unfortunately, this is not so easy for new owner operators.
 It is, in fact, one of the most common reasons why many truck drivers go out of business.
 Because it is not just about finding a load, it is about finding clients and networking.
 This will keep your trucking business running and making a profit all year!

-Is not a secret how do owner operators find loads.
-In this article, we are going to be describing to you the available options to find loads in the market, describing the pros and cons of each one for you to get a clear understanding, and take the best decision when picking a contract for your trucking business.
+It is not a secret how owner operators find loads.
+In this Status Transportation “Pay it Forward” article, we are going to describe the available options to find loads in the market.
+We’ll describe the pros and cons of each one so you get a clear understanding.
+This way, you can make the best decision when picking a contract for your trucking business.

-If you are asking how do owner operators find loads?
+You may be asking, “How do owner operators find loads?”
 Well, the dispatcher plays an important role.
-Managing in an efficient way the flow of your freight.
-Their main objective for the is to maximize truck drivers profit per mile avoiding empty miles from one place to another and maintaining close communication with owner operators.
+They manage the flow of your freight in an efficient manner.
+Their main objective is to maximize truck drivers’ profit per mile by avoiding empty miles from one place to another.
+This is done by maintaining close communication with owner operators.

 Some of them help with paperwork, billing, collections, accounting, etc. They usually have great skills like finding loads, speak multiple languages, handle multiple trucks and most importantly, provide excellent customer service.
 These attributes, for owner operators with Status Transportation, pay off in a big way.
 These are the skills that will improve owner operator profits.